KBryan/Web3-Gaming-Unity/README.md

 ## ChainSafe Gaming SDK prefabs.

 Next, we will go over the different prefabs or ChainLegos we will be using to build out our decentralised game.
-The team created these prefabs with all the functionality you need to build out your game.
-The only editing you will need is to update your smart contract address and network that you deployed your contract.
+The SDK provides you with prefabs that contain all the functionality you need to build out your game.
+The only editing you will need is to update your smart contract address and network that you deployed your contracts too.
+This will be covered also.
+For now let's look at how all these peices work together.

 TODO: Insert Video Deploying Building Minting NFT open sea testnet>